tustin2121/James_Somerton_Transcripts/_videos/iJ3M_DhPlI0.md

 <from></from>
 <james {% include timecode %}>

 This, of course, included homosexuality, which was widely seen as a mental illness or a moral failing.
-Gay people in the 1950s faced significant depression from the dominant culture, as well as legal and social sanctions.
+Gay people in the 1950s faced significant depression<sup class="add">[sic: oppression? repression?]</sup> from the dominant culture, as well as legal and social sanctions.
 Homosexuality was illegal in *every* state, and those who were caught engaging in same-sex activities could face imprisonment or institutionalization in mental hospitals.
-In this culture of fear and secrecy, gay people were forced to hide their true selves and lead double lives, whereas suspected *communist* agents chose to lead double lives.
+In this culture of fear and secrecy, gay people were forced to hide their true selves and lead double lives, whereas suspected *communist* agents *chose* to lead double lives.

 Many gay men and women were also forced into marriages with the opposite sex in order to maintain appearances and avoid suspicion.
 These marriages were often unhappy and unfulfilling for both partners and they often ended in divorce or estrangement.
 This further reinforced the idea that homosexuality was a choice, and that gay people could *choose* to be straight if they wanted to.